iutinvg/buxoff/README.md

 * all "business logic" is implemented in C++, UI is implemented on a plaform technology
 * persistent layer is LevelDB https://github.com/google/leveldb
+* JSON docs are stored in the database: https://github.com/nlohmann/json
+* Catch is used for unit-testing: https://github.com/philsquared/Catch
 * `make` is used for building of libraries for Android and iPhone
 * Play Market App: https://play.google.com/store/apps/details?id=com.sevencrayons.buxoff